ndmx/ParkMemoryHub/README.md

-### Credentials hygiene

-- `ParkMemoryHub/GoogleService-Info.plist` is intentionally gitignored.
-Drop your file locally and add it to the Xcode target.
-- If a Google API key is exposed, rotate it in Google Cloud Console and add application/API restrictions.
-- To purge secrets from history, use `git filter-repo` or BFG and force push.

 # ParkMemory Hub 🎢📸

-A family-oriented iOS app designed for group trips to Disney World and Universal Studios Orlando.
+A family-oriented iOS app designed for group trips.
 Capture and share memories while coordinating with your family in real-time.

 ## ✨ Features